A universal scheme to self-test any quantum state or measurement

-where $\varrho_{A''}^{l|e}$ are some auxiliary states and $U_A=U_{A_1}\otimes \ldots\otimes U_{A_N}$ where $U_{A_i}$ are the same unitary transformations as those in Eqs. (\ref{ststate}) and (\ref{stmea}), then we say that the post-measurement states are self-tested too.
+where $\tilde{\rho}^{l|e}_{A'}$ are the reference post-measured states and $\varrho_{A''}^{l|e}$ are some auxiliary states and $U_A=U_{A_1}\otimes \ldots\otimes U_{A_N}$ where $U_{A_i}$ are the same unitary transformations as those in Eqs. (\ref{ststate}) and (\ref{stmea}), then we say that the post-measurement states are self-tested too.
+We refer to this method of self-testing as DI-certified remote preparation.
+Unlike standard self-testing, this approach allows self-testing probabilistically as the state to be certified occurs with the probability of obtaining the outcome $l$ by Eve $p(l|e)$.
 It should be noted here that the above definition of self-testing the sources (\ref{ststate}), measurements (\ref{stmea}), and the post-measurement states (\ref{stprojstate}) holds up to the complex conjugation of the reference states and measurements.
 The reason is that the correlations $\vec{p}$ are invariant under complex conjugation of quantum states and measurements.

 Let us finally mention that throughout this work, we assume that the local states of $\ket{\psi_{A_iE_i}}$ are full-rank as the local measurements can only be certified on the supports of the local density matrices.